SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: Experiments

 \subsection{Datasets and Network Configurations}

-For fair comparison, we do quantitative and qualitative comparisons with state-of-the-art methods under the dataset from PU-GAN \cite{li2019pu}, which contains 147 3D models that is formed with 120 objects in training dataset and 27 objects in test set.
-And we follow the same patch-based training strategy as in PU-Net \cite{yu2018pu} and PU-GAN \cite{li2019pu}.
+For a fair comparison, we do both quantitative and qualitative comparisons with state-of-the-art methods under the dataset from PU-GAN \cite{li2019pu}, which contains 147 3D models that are formed with 120 objects in the training dataset and 27 objects in the test set.
+And we follow the same patch-based training strategy as in PU-Net \cite{yu2018pu}, and PU-GAN \cite{li2019pu}.
 By default, we crop 24 patches for each training model and set the number of patch points $N = 256$, the upsampling rate $r = 4$.
 Moreover, as for the uniform term, the number of seed points $M$ is 50, and we cropped the same set of $\mathcal{T}_j$ with radius $r_d = \sqrt{p}$ for each $p \in \{0.4 \%, 0.6 \%, 0.8 \%, 1.0 \%, 1.2 \% \}$ as in \cite{li2019pu}.
 We train the network for 200 epochs with the Adam algorithm \cite{kingma2014adam}.
-And we set the learning rate as 0.0001, we gradually reduce both rates by a decay rate of 0.7 per 50k iterations until $10^{-6}$.
+Moreover, we set the learning rate as 0.0001, and we gradually reduce both rates by a decay rate of 0.7 per 50k iterations until $10^{-6}$.
 The batch size is 24, and $\alpha$, $\beta$, and $\gamma$ are empirically set as 100, 10, and 0.01 in Eq. (\ref{eq:joint}), respectively.
-We implemented our network using TensorFlow and trained it on Nvidia 2,080 Ti GPU.
+We implemented our network with TensorFlow and trained it on Nvidia 2,080 Ti GPU.

 To evaluate the performance of point cloud upsampling, we employ the same four evaluation metrics as PU-GAN \cite{li2019pu}, including uniformity (UNI), point-to-surface (P2F), Chamfer distance (CD), and Hausdorff distance (HD).
-For quantitative evaluation, we use Poisson disk sampling to sample 2,048 point as training data for each 3D object, and 8,192 points as the ground truth upsampled point cloud in the testing phase.
+For quantitative evaluation, we use Poisson disk sampling to sample 2,048 points as training data for each 3D object and 8,192 points as the ground truth upsampled point cloud in the testing phase.